 “Online education was new to me.
 I had a lot of angst about it, but the process has flowed quite easily,” she says.
 “I’ve had very positive experiences from class structure and content to accessibility and openness of professors.”

-That accessibility of professors at OUM includes not just course instructors, but also Academic Advisers which students meet with for one hour each week.
+That accessibility of professors at OUM includes not just course instructors, but also Academic Advisors which students meet with for one hour each week.
 Natalie says she didn’t get that academic support during dental school.

-“You don’t get an Academic Adviser in a traditional setting.
+“You don’t get an Academic Advisor in a traditional setting.
 That time each week is priceless.
 They help you balance your time, go over readings, prioritize, whatever you need.
 They keep you on track,” she says

 Natalie has learned a lot about her time management skills.